wallydsyh/CB-AndroidTest/README.md

 Possible way of Improvements:
 -       Add test unit
 -       Handle Network Error (I created a class for that call “Resource and Status”)
--       Maybe unify the used component (eg: use only kotlin coroutines to make network request and get rid of Retrofit)
+-       Maybe unify the used component
+-       (eg: use only kotlin coroutines to make network request and get rid of Retrofit)
--       When adding item  that already exist to the recycleView, I call NotifyDatasetChanged() maybe use NotifyItemChanged() as we are updating an Item no need to refresh the entire view
+-       When adding item  that already exist to the database  I call NotifyDatasetChanged() to refresh the View
+-       maybe use NotifyItemChanged() as we are updating an Item no need to refresh the entire view